tmhglnd/total-serialism/README.md

 ## Missing Something?

 This library is a work in progress, and I'm always interested to receive inspiration, suggestions, enhancements, literature and more.
-Feel free to file an issue for this repository and I will gladly look into it!
+Feel free to file an [issue here](https://github.com/tmhglnd/total-serialism/issues) and I will gladly look into it!

 ## License